 Supportive care (to treat or prevent the side effects of treatment, such as nausea, diarrhea, anemia, and mouth sores)

 Surgery (for organ or tumor removal)

-Placement of a central line (a central line is a thin, flexible tube called a catheter that is placed in a large vein that supplies the circulatory system.
-A central line is needed to give your child medications and blood products, and to provide a site where blood samples can be easily taken without causing pain.
+Placement of a central line.
+A central line is a thin, flexible tube called a catheter that is placed in a large vein that supplies the circulatory system.
+A central line is needed to give your child medicines and blood products.
+It also provides a site where blood samples can be easily taken without causing pain.
 There are several different types of central lines that are used in the treatment of cancer.
-Your child's doctor will explain the benefits of the available central lines.)
+Your child's healthcare provider will explain the benefits of the available central lines.

 Continual follow-up care (to determine response to treatment, detect recurrence of disease, and manage the effects of treatment)

 Biological response modifiers and immunotherapy (colony-stimulating factors, interleukins, monoclonal antibodies, tumor necrosis factor, interferons, cytokines, and the development of other biological response modifiers are the latest advances in the fight against cancer.
 Many of these modifiers are normally found in the body and assist with the immune system's ability to protect the body against invasion.)